juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

     year: 2001
     image:
     tcc: $3.4 million
-    cfp: $4.3 million for 10 projects
+    cfp: $3.7 million* for 10 projects
-    cfpfn: Investment income, gains on foreign exchange transactions and savings on closed projects are used for project commitments.
+    cfpfn: Investment income, gains on foreign exchange transactions, and savings on closed projects are used for project commitments.
 Hence, project commitments may exceed contributions.
     contributor:
       - item:
         partner: Canada